Quantum optics in MATLAB: Dissipative atom-field dynamics

 The time evolution of the expectation value of any system operator can be calculated as

 In the following code, for simplicity, we consider only the cavity is dissipative.
-So, we take cavity decay rate to be $\kappa\neq 0$, and the atomic decay rate to be $\gamma=0$.
+So, we take non-zero cavity decay rate $\kappa$, and the atomic decay rate to be $\gamma=0$.
 To solve the evolution equation given in Eq. \eqref{master}, we use Runge-Kutta method (RK4) by considering the initial state to be $\ket{e,0}$.
-We calculate the probability of finding the atom in excited state through
+We calculate the probability of finding the atom in excited state at various instant of time through

-and show in Fig. \ref{masterMCWF} (black continuous line).
+and shown in Fig. \ref{masterMCWF} (black continuous line).
 The energy of the atom is dissipated due to cavity decay.

 \textbf{Code for master equation:}